The PC Thing to Do

 Early in March 1961, President John F. Kennedy issued an executive order that established the Peace Corps (PC), an agency housed within the U.S. Department of State that trains and sends American men and women abroad to work with local communities to enhance social and economic development, tackle international problems, and make connections.
 For nearly 60 years now, PC volunteers have lived and served in 141 countries across the globe, working on such goals as improving access to technology, protecting the environment, fighting hunger, and preventing and eliminating malaria and HIV/AIDS.

-And for as many years as the Peace Corps has existed, Southwestern has graduated a diverse group of alumni who joined the agency to help create positive change.
+And for as many years as the Peace Corps has existed, Southwestern has graduated a diverse group of 100 alumni who joined the agency to help create positive change; four of them are serving in countries around the world today.